mariomantilla/honestore0.1/README.md

 This repository is the alpha version of the Honestore project.

-For more information please contact mariomantillasanchez@gmail.com
+For more information please contact mariomantillasanchez@gmail.com or visit [honestore.app](https://honestore.app/)